blynkkk/blynkkk.github.io/new/en/datastream_feedback.md

 Example:
 1. You set Datastream for garage door status to wait for confirmation for 5 sec.
 2. User pressed the switch in the mobile app that should close the garage door.
-3. If hardware confirms that command was processed and applied - the switch in the app will remail in ON state.
+3. If hardware confirms that command was processed and applied - the switch in the app will remain in ON state.
 4. If there is no confirmation from device that command the door was closed within 5 seconds, the switch will go back to initial OFF state.